POukyAdds/About-me/README.md

 # About-me
-Some silly info about me
+Heyyaah.. i love cartoon, drawing, and games, just an info of what i interest and love. (⁠*⁠´⁠ω⁠｀⁠*⁠)"

+I'm just a person who can make mistake too.
+I'm mostly solo player because i have problem interacting. (⁠人"´⁠∀⁠｀⁠)⁠｡ﾟ

 # Mostly known
-You're silly buddy here love making art and playing games :P
+You're silly buddy here love making art and playing games!

 Some games i play is:
 - Roblox